SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Methods

-\paragraph{Constraint‑Aware Edge Pruning.} By construction, a molecule containing $n$ connected building blocks contains exactly $n-1$ edges, and fragment $j>0$ has a unique parent $i<j$.
-Consequently, let \(E^t_\theta\in[0,1]^{n\times n\times |\mathcal R|V_{\max}^{2}}\) be the soft‑max edge probabilities produced at step \(t\).
-The routine below resolves the unique parent for every building block column \(j>0\) and returns a probability tensor \(\tilde E^t_\theta\) with exactly one non–zero entry per column.
+\paragraph{Note: Inference-Time Edge Constraints.} By construction, a molecule containing $n$ connected building blocks contains exactly $n-1$ edges, and building block $j>0$ has a single unique parent $i<j$.
+Consequently, sampling of redundant or impossible edges can be eliminated at inference time as described in \cref{inferenceedge} and visualized in \cref{app:samplingmasking}.